Tixit/Gem.js/README.md

 If you're building Blocks with something other than `proto`, note that blocks.js relies on the following properties:
 * **block.constructor** - must point to the Block prototype class (in the proto example, the object returned by the call to proto).
 This is a standard property that all good class libraries should set.
 * **block.constructor.parent** - must point either to the parent of the block's constructor, or undefined if there is no parent.
 Note that while `proto` sets this automatically, it is not a standard property and if you're using a different library from proto, you must set this manually.
 * **block.constructor.name** - the constructors must have the same name property that instances can access.
 Note that while `proto` sets this appropriately, most class libraries probably don't and it isn't simple to manually set.
-See here for details: http://stackoverflow.com/a/28665860/122422
+[See here for details](http://stackoverflow.com/a/28665860/122422).

 Also, make sure that `Block`'s constructor is called on new instances that inherit from `Block`.